spurte/spurte/README.md

-# Dyte - Universal Frontend Tooling
+# Spurte - Universal Frontend Tooling

-This is the dyte frontend tool implemented in the [dart programming language](https://dart.dev).
+This is the spurte frontend tool implemented in the [dart programming language](https://dart.dev).